Somerset County treasurer reports progress on hotel tax issues

-SOMERSET, Pa. – Somerset County Treasurer Anthony DeLuca said his efforts to boost Hotel Tax compliance from lodging providers has registered 82 more properties – an increase of 63 percent.
+SOMERSET, Pa. – Somerset County Treasurer Anthony DeLuca said his efforts to boost hotel tax compliance from lodging providers has registered 82 more properties – an increase of 63%.

 Pennsylvania’s counties have been imposing hotel taxes for the past 20 years.
 Cambria County, in 2016, and Somerset County, in 2018, raised those taxes to 5% to increase revenue to support tourism marketing.

 Somerset County has averaged as much as $1.5 million in revenue annually from the tax in recent years.
-The county is able to divvy up the tax among trail development, tourism grants and Go!
+The county is able to divide the tax among trail development, tourism grants and Go!
 Laurel Highlands, which markets the area to visitors.

 Somerset County has a 5% fee, while the state levies a standard 6% fee.